twolfson/ingoodcompany.info/README.md

 [findwork.co]: https://findwork.co/

 ## Getting started
-To run our development server locally, run the following:
+To run our staging server locally, run the following:

 ```bash
 # Clone the repository